Buck Bumble: Gameplay

-The game features full-on 3D graphics, which was a novel feature for fifth generation consoles at the time.
+The game features 3D graphics.
 Buck can be armed with up to eleven different weapons, including such realistic weapons as a stun gun, a laser, a rocket launcher, and a guided missile launcher.
 While the levels are height-restricted, Buck can fly around in nineteen missions, some requiring the placement of a bomb without bumping it into anything.
 The player or players in two player mode can also perform various aerial acrobatics, similar to a fighter plane, in fact it was originally programmed as a flight game before it "evolved into a flying bee".
 The player controls the bee with moves such as loops and banking to the sides.
 At the top of the screen the player is given a radar screen which can be used to locate enemies within the level, a damage metre, and the player's current weapon.
 One level can have multiple locations which the player can reach by passing through teleporters, or gates.
 There are several items the player can collect while in each level, such as weapons, nectar from flowers to regain energy, and even point bonuses.
 Several of the game's enemies such as beetles and wasps have special generators that release another enemy when the first enemy is destroyed, requiring the player to destroy the generator itself to defeat the enemies and clear the stage.
 Besides the enemies, the player can also be drowned if in water for more than a couple of seconds.